 You already know that the message you send can be modified, but there is one more thing that is possible with the messages you send.
 Messages can be saved, altered, and then re-sent later on.
 One can get an authentic message first, and then receive fake messages which appear to be official later on.
 The recipient cannot tell whether the email message has been altered.
 In case the message was just deleted they will not even know that it had ever been sent.
 Encryption services make use of expiration times and timestamps, ransom session keys, and one-time use passwords as they are immediately discarded to reduce the risk of message reply.

-4. Avoidance of Identity Theft
+4. Avoid Identity Theft

-6. Unprotected Backups
+5. Unprotected Backups

-The messages which you send are stored on SMTP (Simple Mail Transfer Protocol) Servers - outgoing mail servers.
+The messages you send are stored on SMTP (Simple Mail Transfer Protocol) Servers - outgoing mail servers.
 The backups of server disks encompass text copies of your messages.
 These backups can be present for years.
 So anyone who has access to the backup files can read your messages and use the information to your disadvantage even while you are thinking that you have deleted the message.